mrkshm/django-ninja-api-starter/README.md

 A starter template for building REST APIs with [Django Ninja](https://django-ninja.dev) and Django.

-Featuring Django, Django Ninja, Pydantic, Celery, Orjson, Pillow, ImageKit... all that good stuff.
+Featuring Django, Django Ninja, Pydantic, Celery, Orjson, Pillow... all that good stuff.

 ## Features